-The built-in CYCLE-SENTRY, an exclusive Thermo King feature, automatically starts and stops the unit according to temperature demands.
-In addition, a range of programmable modes, like high speed pull-down, allow you to tailor your unit's performance to the load you are distributing.
+The built-in CYCLE-SENTRYTM, an exclusive Thermo King feature, automatically starts and stops the unit according to temperature demands.
+A range of programmable modes, like high speed pull-down, allow tailoring the unit's performance to the load being distributed.